 Extremely appropriate (5)

-Sce3EInfo - E makes a point of avoiding A in the future, even when A is not insulting the family members of friends.
+Sce3EInfo - Friend E makes a point of avoiding Friend/Student A in the future, even when Friend/Student A is not insulting the family members of other friends.

-Sce3EApp - How appropriate would it be for E to react in this way?
+Sce3EApp - How appropriate would it be for Friend E to react in this way?

 Extremely inappropriate (0)